Contact information

 $14.99/month pricing beats competitors offering similar specifications.
 99.9% uptime SLA protects production deployments.
 Weekly backups provide disaster recovery.

-For testing and development, KVM 2 offers minimum viable infrastructure at $6.99/month.
-For enterprise workloads, KVM 8 eliminates resource constraints.
+For testing and development, Hostinger KVM 2 offers minimum viable infrastructure at $6.99/month.
+This represents the best cheap VPS for running OpenClaw 2026.

-Non-technical users benefit from XCloud’s managed approach.
-Zero administration overhead justifies premium pricing.
+Non-technical users benefit from XCloud’s managed approach at $49/month.
+Zero administration overhead justifies premium pricing for specific use cases.

 🎯 Quick Decision Guide

-Start with KVM 4.
+Start with Hostinger KVM 4 for production.
 Scale based on metrics.
 Monitor utilization.
 Upgrade when performance degrades.

 Bottom line: Match infrastructure to workload.
 Avoid over-provisioning.
 Monitor resource usage.
 Upgrade based on data, not speculation.